No. 17 Baylor wins Big 12 opener over Iowa State, 31-24 - NewsBreak

 No. 17 Baylor wins Big 12 opener over Iowa State, 31-24

-After a double-overtime defeat at BYU, Bears quarterback Blake Shapen was ready for a rowdy Jack Trice Stadium crowd and was the catalyst for a 31-24 victory over the Cyclones.

-“We struggled a little bit at BYU, with the noise and things like that,” Shapen said after throwing for 238 yards and three touchdowns against Iowa State.
-“People look at that and don’t give it too much credit at times, but it’s always a big win when you go on the road in conference.”
+AMES, Iowa (CBSDFW.COM/AP) — Blake Shapen threw for 238 yards and three touchdowns as No. 17 Baylor held on to beat Iowa State 31-24 in the Big 12 opener for both teams Saturday.

-The loss snapped the Iowa State’s 11-game home winning streak against Big 12 rivals.
+The loss snapped the Cyclones' 11-game home winning streak against conference rivals.

-“I know it’s a tough place to play,” Baylor coach Dave Aranda said.
-“It’s just a difficult place.
-They never beat themselves.
-You have to win it.”

 Shapen completed 19 of his 26 passes, connecting with 11 receivers.
 Gavin Holmes finished with three catches for 92 yards, including a 38-yard touchdown in the fourth quarter.